MyPortugalHoliday.com

 The Fortaleza de Peniche

-Today it stands as a well-preserved example of Renaissance military architecture.
-Inside is the sombre Museu Municipal de Peniche, which documents the complex's dark history.
-Visitors can see the former prison cells and exercise yard, and learn about the experiences of those who were held here.
-It's a sobering visit.
-I'd recommend allowing at least an hour and reading some of the prisoner testimonies, which bring the history to life in a way the bare cells alone cannot.
+Today it stands as a well-preserved example of Renaissance military architecture, and inside is the sombre Museu Nacional Resistência e Liberdade, which documents the complex's dark history.
+Visitors can see the former prison cells and exercise yard, a steel memorial listing the names of the roughly 3,000 people held here, and learn about the experiences of those imprisoned.
+For me it was a sobering visit, especially after reading some of the prisoner stories, which bring the history to life in a way the bare cells alone cannot.

 Full details can be found on the Museu Nacional Resistência e Liberdade website: www.museunacionalresistencialiberdade-peniche.gov.pt